Ranil Wickremesinghe: Political career

 Wickremesinghe joined the United National Party (UNP) and progressed through its ranks.
-He was appointed as the chief organizer of the Kelaniya Electorate in the mid-1970s, and was later appointed as the chief organizer of the Biyagama Electorate, which he won in the 1977 parliamentary elections and entered parliament.
+He was appointed the chief organizer of the Kelaniya Electorate in the mid-1970s, and was later appointed the chief organizer of the Biyagama Electorate, which he won in the 1977 parliamentary elections and entered parliament.
 He was appointed Deputy Minister of Foreign Affairs in the new government of J. R. Jayewardene, and was soon promoted to the post of Minister of Youth Affairs & Employment on 5 October 1977, which made him the youngest cabinet minister of Sri Lanka.
 During his term as minister, he initiated the Sri Lanka National Guard and the National Youth Services Council (NYSCO), which provides vocational and career training to school leavers.
 Wickremesinghe was later made the Minister of Education on 14 February 1980.

-Under the presidency of Ranasinghe Premadasa, Wickremesinghe was appointed as the Minister of Industry on 18 February 1989, under which he initiated industrial reforms and established the Biyagama Special Economic Zone.
+Under the presidency of Ranasinghe Premadasa, Wickremesinghe was appointed the Minister of Industry on 18 February 1989, under which he initiated industrial reforms and established the Biyagama Special Economic Zone.
 In 1990, he was given the additional portfolios of Science and Technology.
 Wickremesinghe had competition from his senior colleagues in the UNP, Lalith Athulathmudali and Gamini Dissanayake, who had been rivals of President Premadasa.
 He was appointed Leader of the House in 1989.

 First premiership (1993–1994)

 On 7 May 1993, Wickremesinghe was sworn in as prime minister after President Ranasinghe Premadasa was assassinated by the Tamil Tigers and Prime Minister D. B. Wijetunga was appointed president.
-During his ephemeral term, he was credited for pushing the country through an impressive economic transformation and was generally backed by the business community.
+During his ephemeral term, he was credited with pushing the country through an impressive economic transformation and was generally backed by the business community.

 Opposition (1994–2001)

 In the 1994 parliamentary elections, the UNP lost to Chandrika Kumaratunga's People's Alliance (PA), and Kumaratunga was appointed Prime Minister of the country.
 Wickremesinghe was defeated in the race for Opposition Leader by two votes by fellow UNP member Gamini Dissanayake, who had re-joined the party.
 This gave Gamini Dissanayake the default leadership of the party and made him the presidential nominee of the UNP.
 The UNP was progressing well under Gamini Dissanayake's leadership when he too was assassinated by the Tamil Tigers.
 Gamini Dissanayake's widow, Srima Dissanayake replaced him as the candidate of the UNP in the 1994 election.
 Securing just 35% of the vote, she lost to Chandrika Kumaratunga in every electorate except Mahiyangana.
-Afterwards, Wickremesinghe was appointed as the opposition leader as well as the UNP leader.
+Afterwards, Wickremesinghe was appointed the opposition leader as well as the UNP leader.

 Wickremesinghe was seen as a cooperative opposition leader who gave the government a chance to carry out its agenda in its early days.